fils/CDFRegistryWG/README.md

 * registryC2.json : Uses the SearchAction object.
 Best candidate so far.
 * registryC1.json : Early test... used DigitalDocument which is likely not a proper use of this type.
 However, it might apply to the VoID document in some ways.
-* opencore.json : Example of encoding Open Core services into this schema.org

 ## Notes
 The registryC2.json is the best candidate so far.
 It is encoding the Open Core Data